EconomyLens.com

 Investors are increasingly hopeful the US and Iran can reach a deal to end the Middle East crisis. ©AFP

-Hong Kong (AFP) – Japanese stocks hit a record high as Asian equities extended the week’s rally Thursday on heightened optimism that the United States and Iran will extend their ceasefire for further talks to end their war and reopen the Strait of Hormuz.
-The gains tracked Wall Street, which also saw all-time peaks as investors cheered healthy earnings that indicated the US economy remained resilient despite surging oil prices and rising inflation.
+London (AFP) – The Tokyo stock market reached a record high Thursday on heightened optimism that the United States and Iran would extend their ceasefire, hold fresh talks on ending their war, and reopen the Strait of Hormuz to oil and gas traffic.
+The gains tracked Wall Street, which struck all-time peaks Wednesday, with investors cheered by healthy earnings that indicated the US economy remained resilient despite surging oil prices and rising inflation overall.

 Related